0xSeb/color-code-aws-chrome/README.md

-# Color coding env aws
+# Color coding env aws Chrome extension

-This extension has for purpose to color code differents environnements in the AWS console based on the account number.
+This Chrome extension has for purpose to color code differents environnements in the AWS console based on the account number.

 ![accounts aws color coded](accounts.png)
 ## Why ?